YottaDB/YDBDoc/ProgGuide/ioproc.rst

 SYSTEM=expr Applies to: SOC(LOCAL) SD FIFO

-This deviceparameter is a synonym for OWNER that is provided in the UNIX version of YottaDB/GT.M for compatibility with OpenVMS applications.
+This deviceparameter is a synonym for OWNER that is provided in the UNIX version of YottaDB for compatibility with OpenVMS applications.

 Example:

 .. parsed-literal::
-   GTM> set perm="rwx"
+   YDB> set perm="rwx"
-   GTM>OPEN "test52.txt":(NEWVERSION:SYSTEM="r":GROUP=perm:WORLD=perm)
+   YDB>OPEN "test52.txt":(NEWVERSION:SYSTEM="r":GROUP=perm:WORLD=perm)
-   GTM>ZSYSTEM "ls -la test52.txt"
+   YDB>ZSYSTEM "ls -la test52.txt"

 .. parsed-literal::
    -r--rwxrwx 1 user group 0 Aug 20 18:36 test52.txt
-   GTM>
+   YDB>

 This example opens file test52.txt and sets read access for the owner, while others have complete access.